 While in gambling addiction rehab, the gambler will have an enforced absence from all gambling activities.
 They will feel protected from their addiction which will give them the mental space to see exactly how it is affecting their life and the people they love.

-At the Haynes Clinic we will ask the gambling addict to tell us about their addiction and how it affects their families, friends, work, finances and physical and mental health.
+At the Haynes gambling rehab centre, we will ask the gambling addict to tell us about their addiction and how it affects their families, friends, work, finances and physical and mental health.
 We will ask them about how it affects their moral code.
 However, this is not all.
 They may not see the real truth of the situation so we will consult the people they care about, usually their families, to get the family’s side of the story.
 If the gambler is not seeing the truth, we will help them to see it with the information we collect from the family.

 Learning about their life